Process Addiction Assessments - A Guide to Behavioral Addiction

 Eating Disorders

-Many different forms of diseases come under the term of eating disorders.
+Many different forms of diseases are developed as eating disorders.
+These include:

-- Anorexia Nervosa: Based on eating behaviors, such as restricting the amount of daily calories, people with this disorder show a low body weight.
+• Anorexia Nervosa: Based on eating behaviors, such as restricting the number of daily calories, people with this disorder show a low body weight.
 They also have an overt fear of gaining weight, so they develop behaviors that interfere with weight gain.

 Shopping Addiction vs. Kleptomania